iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 2. Set the `did` field to the DID value that this update applies to.
 3. Retrieve the IOTA MessageId from the previous Diff chain message, or Integration DID message if this message is the first in the Diff chain.
 In addition, retrieve a keypair for signing the DID Document.
 4. Set the `previousMessageId` field to the IOTA MessageId value.
-5. Create a `proof` object referencing the public key used inside the `verificationMethod` field and the signature suite in the `type` field.
+5. Create a `proof` object referencing the public key and signature suite from a verification method in the DID Document able to sign updates as per the [Signing Keys](#signing-keys) section.
 6. Create a cryptographic signature using the same keypair and add the result to the appropriate field(s) inside the `proof` object.

 ### Delete

 In order to deactivate a DID document, a valid Integration DID message must be published that removes all content from a DID Document, effectively deactivating the DID Document.
-Keep in mind that this is irreversible.
+Keep in mind that this operation is irreversible.

 ## IOTA Identity standards